How We Support SEND

 Our SENCO: is Mrs C. Parker.
 (Ba Hons; PGCE; PGC Dyslexia; AMBDA)

-Mrs Parker has been in the role of SENCO since 2009.
+Mrs Parker (year 5 teacher and deputy head teacher) has been in the role of SENCO since 2009.
 Mrs Parker, as well as having a degree in Psychology, has the National Award for SEN co-ordination and a Post-graduate Certificate in Teaching Pupils with Dyslexia.
 She is an associate member of the British Dyslexia Association.
 In addition, Mrs Parker has attended many SEN-related courses based on areas such as ADHD, motor skills, ASD, and Working Memory.

-During her maternity leave Mrs E Peverall will take up the role of SENCO and Acting Deputy Headteacher.
+Mrs Parker will be starting maternity leave on 26th January 2018.
+During her maternity leave Miss L kirkwood will take up the role of SENCO and Acting Deputy Headteacher.
 She will be supported by Mrs Bruton who was a school SENCO from 2004 – 2014.

 Should you wish to discuss your child’s needs with the SENCO, please make an appointment by phoning the school: 0191 3731205